weiju/ratr0-engine/README.md

 On modern systems, RATR0 will build on top of SDL, while on retro systems it will be direct hardware abstraction.

+## Restrictions

+Since the plan is to target legacy architectures, at the core almost all math and numbers will be integer-based.
+That means, coordinates, dimensions, color values etc. are all integers.
+During physics calculations, some fixed point math will be possible to allow for smoother animations and movement

 ## Architecture

 The engine implements the standard architecture of having a collection